Not sure which Prague public transport tickets to buy? In Prague, you don’t pay for distance — you pay for time.

 - Inside Vehicles: Small, yellow self-service machines are located near the doors of buses, trams, and trolleybuses.
 These machines accept card payments only.

-- Mobile App (PID Lítačka): This is a great, modern option if you are comfortable using apps.
+- Mobile App (PID Lítačka): This is a great, modern and the cheapest option if you are comfortable using apps.

 Ticket Machines – What to Expect